-Brad Klontz, a certified financial planner and Creighton University professor, coined the term “money scripts” and identified four distinct categories: money avoidance, money status, money worship and money vigilance.
+Brad Klontz, a certified financial planner and Creighton University professor in Omaha, Nebraska, coined the term “money scripts” and identified four distinct categories: money avoidance, money status, money worship and money vigilance.
 The first three are linked to negative financial behaviors.

 People with avoidance believe money is bad and that wealthy people are greedy and don’t deserve financial success.
 Those in the money status category tend to fixate on owning the newest and best things, while those who revere money are convinced that more of it will solve their problems and bring them power and happiness.
 Those with money vigilance, like Ranzau, embrace frugality and are committed to saving while being discreet about how much they have or make.

 “We take these beliefs for granted as adults and we rarely go back and examine them, let alone decide to change them because they aren’t getting us where we want to be,” Klontz says.
 “They’re kind of like an actor’s script in a movie.
 We just continue to read the lines in our heads or out loud to our families and friends and believe they’re true, when in fact they’re often quite distorted and can limit our success.”

 Ranzau says she most identifies with money vigilance, but sees other scripts influencing her life based on the different experiences she’s had.
 “Nobody has just one money script,” she says.
 “What’s your money script when it comes to savings?
 What’s your money script in your day-to-day household management?”